INTENT What are our aims?

-At Pomphlett, we endeavour to teach children to read effectively using the Letters and Sounds programme which includes teaching synthetic phonics, sight vocabulary, decoding and encoding words as well as spelling and accurate letter formation.
+At Pomphlett, we endeavour to teach children to read effectively using Essential Letters and Sounds: Phonics which includes teaching synthetic phonics, sight vocabulary, decoding and encoding words as well as spelling and accurate letter formation.

 Teaching children to read and write independently, as quickly as possible, is one of the core purposes in Early Years and Key Stage 1.
 These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.